Those with normal hearing ability, partial hearing and non-hearing persons, can sense vibrations created by sound.

 The test subjects and operators were both completely unaware as to what recording was playing at what time, and no one had the slightest idea of what to expect or what type of experience might be observed by the brain-mapping equipment.

-Results were generated by the software and displayed on a computer screen.
+The study results were generated by the software and displayed on a computer screen.

 Remarkably, the results showed that left-right brain synchrony could be achieved (using headphones) when placed anywhere on the head.